 Clyde Fitzgerald, Commissioner

-Clyde Fitzgerald was reappointed to the Port Commission by Harris County Commissioners Court in 2016.
+Clyde Fitzgerald was appointed to the Port Commission by Harris County Commissioners Court in June 2013.
 Mr. Fitzgerald chairs the Pension and Benefits Committee and serves on the Audit Committee.

-Mr. Fitzgerald is a 50-year veteran of the Houston waterfront and currently serves as president of the International Longshoremen’s Association.
+Mr. Fitzgerald is a 58-year veteran of the Houston waterfront.
 He joined his father on the wharves of the Houston Ship Channel in 1959.
-In 1969, the ILA Local 28 elected him president and he served in this capacity for 20 years.
+In 1969, the ILA Local 28 elected him president and he served in that capacity for 20 years.

 Theldon R. Branch, III, Commissioner